lightning/bolts/02-peer-protocol.md

 of the receiving node to change the `scriptpubkey`.

 The `shutdown` response requirement implies that the node sends `commitment_signed` to commit any outstanding changes before replying; however, it could theoretically reconnect instead, which would simply erase all outstanding uncommitted changes.

+`shutdown` requires that there be no splice in progress, but if there is already a splice in progress, it might require another splice to "unstick" it (if the first splice was invalid, double-spent, or simply had too low a fee), so in this case initiating another splice is legal even after sending a shutdown.

 ### Closing Negotiation: `closing_signed`